Shin-Nagata Station: History

 The JR West station opened under JNR ownership on 1 April 1954.
 After the privatization of JNR in 1987, the station became incorporated into the JR Kobe Line when it began services the next year.

 The Kobe Municipal Subway station opened in 1977 as part of the first phase of the Seishin-Yamate Line, initially serving as the terminus of the subway line (the line would be extended to Ōkurayama in 1983).

-On 17 January 1995, the station was damaged in the Kobe earthquake.
-The station remained closed for a short amount of time as repairs were taking place.
+On 17 January 1995, the station sustained damage during the Great Hanshin earthquake on 17 January 1995, and remained closed for a short amount of time as repairs were taking place.
 Normal service on the JR Kobe Line resumed on 30 January while the subway resumed operations on 16 February of that year.

 In 1996, an elevator and escalator were added to the JR West station as part of the station's renovation following the earthquake.

 The Kaigan Line platforms opened on 7 July 2001.

 Station numbering was introduced to the JR West platforms in March 2018 with Shin-Nagata being assigned station number JR-A65.